 HFI is working with community partners to create the Pana‘ewa Zoo Discovery Forest and Keauhou Bird Conservation Center Discovery Forest on Hawai‘i Island and the Honolulu Zoo Children’s Discovery Forest on O‘ahu.
-Our ‘Āina Mauna Christmas Tree Demonstration Project involves importing and propagating seed and outplanting Douglas fir seedlings on DHHL land in Humu‘ula/Pi‘ihonua on Hawai‘i Island.
-The current phase of our Christmas tree efforts is titled “Production & Evaluation of Mid-to-Low Elevation Locally-grown Trees”.
-In this phase, we are seeking to demonstrate that conifer species can be grown at mid-to-low elevations and identify the species and cultivars that produce acceptable Christmas trees – in pots and in the ground.
-Outplantings at different elevations is being done with collaborators.
+Our ‘Āina Mauna Christmas Tree Demonstration Project involved importing and propagating seed and outplanting Douglas fir seedlings on DHHL land in Humu‘ula/Pi‘ihonua on Hawai‘i Island.
+The second phase of our Christmas tree efforts is titled “Production & Evaluation of Mid-to-Low Elevation Locally-grown Trees”.
+In this phase, we demonstrated that conifer species can be grown at mid-to-low elevations and identified the species that produced acceptable Christmas trees – in pots and in the ground.
+Outplantings at different elevations was being done with collaborators.

 We also connect to–and stay informed about the many projects throughout Hawai‘i that are improving our forest environments.
 Conservation and restoration projects and groups were highlighted in our HPR Mahalo ‘Āina Radio Series.